 Asymmetric (Public key cryptography)

-Different key is used between sender and receiver to encrypt and decrypt the message, which gets us around the shared key issue in symmetric key cryptography.
+Different key is used between sender and receiver to encrypt and decrypt the message, which gets us around the shared key issue we came across in symmetric key cryptography.
 In order to solve the first secure communication problem mentioned above, when encrypting, you use the receiver’s public key to write (encrypt) the message and the receiver uses their private key to read (decrypt) the message.
 This establishes confidentiality of the message.

 In order to solve the 2nd secure communication problem mentioned above, you use a digital signature.
 Digitally signing data is equivalent to a physical signature that can only be produced by the signing authority and verified by anyone who has visibility of the signing authority’s signature.
 Signing uses public key encryption where the sender uses their private key to write message’s signature, and the receiver uses the sender’s public key to check if it’s really from the sender.
 It is a means of attaching identity to a key.
 It is discussed in further detail in the section below on message signing using digital signature.